The forex trading week has come and gone.

 - Brent crude oil up (LCOH6) by 8.35% to $45.56 per barrel for the week

-The large drop printed by the two oil benchmarks above are the largest since January of this year.
-Furthermore, this marks the second of week of floundering oil prices.
+The large drop printed by the two oil benchmarks above is the largest since January of this year.
+Furthermore, this marks the second week of floundering oil prices.

 The Greenback also got its butt kicked this week, but managed to edge out a win against the poor Loonie.
 And market analysts were pretty uniform in pinning the blame for the Greenback’s weakness on U.S. election jitters, which started last week, as I pointed out in the previous Top Forex Market Movers of the Week.